samagosti7/printables/README.md

 - All images on the site came from either unsplash, pixabay, or adobe stock.

 - The readme skeleton was the same as I used from prior projects, so it comes premade with functional links and navigation, originate from user ikelvvv.

+- The content of the test post came from a wikipedia article about mugs.

 As always, thanks to tutor support for being patient and helpful, and to my mentor Marcel for his pinpoint advice.